-The supplements we often turn to as beauty or dietary aids may be doing more harm than good, according to new findings from Consumer Reports.
-Despite populating the shelves at pharmacies and health-food stores across the country, these over-the-counter aids can be contaminated with "dangerous bacteria" and often falsely advertise in terms of their benefits.
+The supplements we often turn to as beauty or dietary aids may be doing more harm than good, according to some important recent findings from Consumer Reports.
+Despite populating the shelves at pharmacies and health-food stores across the country, these over-the-counter aids can be contaminated, can sometimes contain toxic ingredients, and often falsely advertise in terms of their benefits.
 All signs point to a lack of formalized government regulation surrounding these supplements, which can inadvertently lead to organ damage, cardiac arrest, or even cancer.

-- Green tea extract powder: Used for weight loss.
+- Green tea extract powder: weight loss

-- Kava: Used for anxiety and insomnia.
+- Kava: anxiety and insomnia

-- Aconite: Used for inflammation, joint pain, and gout.
+- Aconite: inflammation, joint pain, and gout

 Kunes contends that eating a balanced diet of fruits and vegetables, exercising on a regular basis, getting the recommended six to eight hours of sleep every night, and monitoring your stress levels are more than enough to make you feel happy and healthy.
 "We recommend getting your health from food and healthy habits, rather than popping a pill."